Clitoria fragrans

 Clitoria fragrans is a rare species of flowering plant in the legume family known by the common name pigeon wings, or sweet-scented pigeon wings.
-It is endemic to Central Florida, where it was known most recently from 62 occurrences, but no current estimates of the total global population are available.
+It is endemic to Central Florida, where it was known most recently from an estimated 58 occurrences, but no current estimates of the total global population are available.
 The plant is a federally listed threatened species of the United States.

 Characteristics

 It a perennial herb or subshrub which grows up to half a meter tall from a woody taproot, sometimes reaching one meter.
 The slender, purplish, slightly waxy-textured stems have leaves alternately arranged.
 Each leaf has three elongated oblong or lance-shaped, bristle-tipped green leaflets each up to 4.5 centimeters in length.
 The inflorescences occur in leaf axils, each bearing one or two fragrant blooms.
 The flower may be up to 5 cm long and is mostly pale pinkish purple with darker rose-pink streaks at the center and a white spot below.
 The flower is resupinated, with the reproductive parts curving around to point toward the back of the corolla; this forces a visiting insect to rub against them and thereby transfer pollen.
 A second type of flower often occurs which is cleistogamous: self-pollinating, and not actually opening into a corolla.
 The cleistogamous flower is more common in general, but the type with the showy open corolla may be more common in the seasons after a wildfire.
 Both types bear fruit, a legume pod up to 5 cm long containing up to 9 reddish seeds a few millimeters in length.
 The seeds are sticky in texture and are dispersed when they adhere to animals.